Start9Labs/documentation/site/source/support/user-manual/walkthrough/overview.rst

 Services Tab
 ------------

 The Services Tab will show you all of your currently installed :ref:`Services<services>`, or in the case of a fresh install, no Services.
+You can reorder this layout to your liking with the ``Reorder`` button in the top right.
+You can see a demo of this :ref:`here<reorder>`.

     .. figure:: /_static/images/walkthrough/servicestab.svg
         :width: 60%